v1jaysundaram/my-portfolio/YouTube Data Analysis/description.md

 # YouTube Data Analysis

 _This directory contains the notebook with code, dataset(s), and a PowerPoint file.
-You can read the full explanation on my [Medium](https://medium.com/@vijay_sundaram/analysing-popular-travel-youtubers-an-eda-project-using-youtube-video-data-in-python-298910922603) blog._
+For a detailed explanation of the code, check out the [Medium](https://medium.com/@vijay_sundaram/analysing-popular-travel-youtubers-an-eda-project-using-youtube-video-data-in-python-298910922603) blog._

 ## Description